ideasawakened/ideasawakened.github.io/_posts/2024-01-16-embarcadero-network-issues.md

 Some systems were down for a short while this morning, presumedly being migrated to a new backend.
 DocWiki remains online and it feels faster than ever.
 (It has the 'new server feel')  However, GetIt remains unusable.

 ---
+## Update 11
+`February 4, 2024`

+DocWiki has been down all morning so they are hopefully doing some server shuffling today.
+The optimist side of me hopes to see an announcement later today, or perhaps on Monday.

 GetIt remains offline